AmitKumarDas/Decisions/blogs/openebs_maya_hld_ver_5.md

 type ResourceNameByENV struct {}
 ```

-### Rough Work
+### Template Config - Futuristic Version i.e. similar to **MySQL Query Language**
-#### Templating
+This rough work lists down all sorts of templating possibilities for a `template config`.

-This rough work lists down all sorts of templating possibilities.
-However, only few have been selected by me.
-This will get
+_NOTE: This will get refined further based on feedbacks, experiences & my brain's biasedness._
-refined further based on feedbacks, experiences & my brain's biasedness.
+_NOTE: The core structures/code will be reused to implement **Human Config** & **Raw Config**._

 #### Select Clause
 - [ ] `select all | create kubernetes service | spec $yaml | totemplate .Values .Config | run`